hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02f-GameProg.md

   + multiple postures on a single sprite sheet
     + different sprite sets corresponding to different postures
     + example: walking woman
-      + 8 different sets of sprites, or posturess, each corresponding to a direction
+      + 8 different sets of sprites, or postures, each corresponding to a direction
       + each comprising exactly 13 sprites, aligned in a single row across the sprite sheet
   + one posture per sprite sheet
     + only a single sprite set per sheet